HenningUe/iphoto-downloader/docs/SPEC.md

 1. **Photo Sync**
    - Sync photos from iCloud to a local directory.
    - Settings shall be provided via an .env file inside repository
+   - If the local ".env" file is not available in the current directory and the app shall search in the respective system user settings directory (for example "LOCALUSERDATA" on Windows systems) for a file named “settings.ini” inside a subfolder named "foto_pool".
    - There shall be a parallel .env-file named .env.example which works as template.
 This shall not contain any secrets.
    - It shall be possible to specify whether personal i-cloud-albums shall be